inBeat/inbeat-website/content/top-influencers/instagram/athletes/canada/toronto/_index.md

 ---
-title: Top 10 Athletes Instagram Influencers In Toronto In 2023
+title: Top 10 Athletes Instagram Influencers In Toronto In 2024
 description: >-
-  Find top athletes Instagram influencers in Toronto in 2023.
-Most popular hashtags: #athlete #fitness #bodybuilding #aesthetics.
+  Find top athletes Instagram influencers in Toronto in 2024.
+Most popular hashtags: #toronto #canada #fitnessmotivation #workout.
 platform: Instagram
-hits: 17
+hits: 27
-text_top: Identify the top-rated Instagram accounts on inBeat.
+text_top: Discover the top-rated Instagram accounts on inBeat.
-text_bottom: Our search engine aggregates 17 Instagram influencers like this in Toronto, Canada for you to collaborate.
+text_bottom: Our database has 27 Instagram influencers like this in Toronto, Canada for you to contact.
 profiles:
   - username: "jaydennelsonn"
     fullname: >-